 Tips for visiting Jain Temples of Jaisalmer Fort

 Tourist season of Jaisalmer very short, so it gets very crowded in the few winter months Nov to Jan.
-We were there during the Christmas break, so the entire city was filled with tourists from all over India and the world.
+Since the Jain temples are at the top of Jaisalmer’s tourist places to visit, they get their fair share of traffic.
+We visited Jaisalmer during the Christmas break, so the entire city was filled with tourists from all over India and the world.

-- Avoid Crowds: The best way to avoid crowds is to visit the temples early in the morning.
+- Avoid Crowds: The best way to avoid crowds is to visit the Jain temples in Jaisalmer fort early in the morning.
 For a couple of hours in the morning, the temples are open only to the priests and worshippers.
 If you’re a Jain or can pass as a Jain worshipper, it’s best to go before 8am without a tour guide.
-We found the temples to very quiet and all to ourselves and the priests.
+We found the temples to very quiet and we had them all to ourselves.
 We even got to meditate within the inner circle in the peace.

 - Jain Treasures: Under the main temple are precious treasures of Jains, ancient archives preserved for hundreds of years.
-Early in the morning, the priests and caretakers may even be able to show you some of the treasures.
-The real treasure safe is opened when senior monks and scholars visit the temple.
+Early in the morning, the priests and caretakers may even be able to show you some of the treasures of the Jain temples.
+The treasure safe is opened when senior monks and scholars visit the temple.

 - Ancient Tunnel: In the basement is also the entrance to the 13km tunnel to the old capital.
 So, if Muslims warriors or looters attacked Lodharva area, the Jains escaped to the temples in the fort.